Special Collections and University Archives

 • Robert Allen Burt Collection is comprised of material from a Black photographer documenting urban Jacksonville, Florida.

-• Afro-American Life Insurance Company Collection documents an early twentieth century, Black-owned insurance company that served as the leading financial center of the African American community in Jacksonville.
+• Afro-American Life Insurance Company Collection documents an early twentieth century, Black-owned insurance company that served as the leading financial center of the Black community in Jacksonville.

-• Sallye Brooks Mathis Papers include information about Ms. Mathis’ activism regarding equality in education and education standards in Duval County/Jacksonville.
+• Sallye Brooks Mathis Papers include information about Ms. Mathis’ activism regarding education standards in Duval County/Jacksonville.

 • Grace Brooks Solomon Papers include information about Ms. Solomon's political activism, most notably for her work during her presidency of the Minority Women's Coalition.